 Hi!
-I’m Jon, a product designer, author and mediocre poker player based in Dallas, Texas.
+I’m Jon, a designer, developer, and writer based in Dallas.

-This site provides high-quality content, resources and lessons learned for anyone interested in creating digital products for a living.
+This site provides simple resources to help you build digital products for a living.

-I created this site to both document my journey building ideas into products and help others to do the same.
+I created this site to document my journey building products and share those lessons learned to save you time.